 2. West Hills Orphanage — Owatonna

 Between 1886 and 1945, there were 10,635 "state schoolers" in Minnesota.
-That is, kids, orphaned, abandoned, or abused and sent to the Minnesota State Public School for Dependent and Neglected Children.
+That is, kids who were orphaned, abandoned, or abused and sent to the Minnesota State Public School for Dependent and Neglected Children.
 Many who have visited claim ghostly orphaned children linger.
 Some have even heard disembodied laughing.
 Other strange experiences?
-Books have been known to move of their own, and some witnesses have even smelled phantom cigar smoke!
+Books have been known to move of their own, and some witnesses have even smelled phantom cigar smoke at this site in

 4. Lakeview Cemetery — Buhl